Some Things You Should Know:

 - Ensure your address, email, phone number are current, so you will be able to receive time-sensitive notices.
 You can update your contact information in My Contact Info on PAWS.

 - Return or renew library materials on time, and take good care of library materials.
-Fines are levied on items returned past their due date.
+Fees are levied on items returned past their due date.
 Damaged or lost items will be charged to your account and an invoice will be issued.

-- View your Library Account to see what items you have borrowed, when they are due, outstanding fines and charges, and what material may be on hold.
+- View your Library Account to see what items you have borrowed, when they are due, outstanding fees and charges, and what material may be on hold.
 You can also renew material and place holds/recalls on material that is on loan to another patron.
 Library Account is accessible from the top-left of the library home page, or on PAWS.